ashleymaeconard/ashleymaeconard.github.io/index.md

   - /about.html
 ---

 I work to build a world where people age healthily, and then die suddenly, peacefully, at a very old age.
 I do this through my general research theme, where I build expert-centered interpretable AI methods and interactive platforms to enable more effective decision-making in biomedical and clinical settings.
-These models integrate omic and environmental data, a combination that is largely missing in current gold standard therapeutic practice.
+These models integrate omic, clinical, and environmental data, a combination that is largely missing in current gold standard therapeutic practice.

 By day, I am as a Senior Researcher at [Microsoft Research](https://www.microsoft.com/en-us/research/) [Health Futures](https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/) in [Cambridge, MA](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-england/) working on building faster and more accurate AI models for [rare disease diagnoses](https://www.broadinstitute.org/news/broad-institute-and-microsoft-collaborate-help-accelerate-disease-research-scalable-analytical) and [cancer therapeutics](https://www.microsoft.com/en-us/research/project/project-ex-vivo/) with the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/).